 Valuable Storage Ideas from Cabinets Designers to Interior Designers

 Not all storage works the same.
 Some items are more difficult to store than others, even when space isn’t the issue.
 Doors and drawers each serve a purpose to stash different types of items, especially in heavy-traffic areas such as bathrooms.
+That’s where we come in, we love teaming up with designers to help create storage solutions.
 When our kitchen and bath designers team up with Interior Designers, the results are amazing.
 We are open to working with your own interior designer and even welcome it.

 Vanessa Fleming, owner, and designer of Acorn Interior Design took the lead for her client to remodel a master bathroom in a Georgian marvel built-in 1941.
 Vanessa’s clients fell in love with this home and even moved to Gastonia, NC to live in this house.